 - Most recent business utility bills

 Getting a head start and collecting the necessary documents can improve your approval odds, as most lenders are approving applications on a first-come, first-served basis.
-Paycheck protection loans will be offered by banks, credit unions, and other financial institutions that offer SBA financing.
-Small business owners that want to save time by applying for funding online, can work with Lendio, an online lending marketplace.
+Paycheck protection loans are offered by banks, credit unions, and other financial institutions that offer SBA financing.
+Small business owners that want to save time by applying for funding online can work with Lendio, an online lending marketplace.

-The sum of the following costs, up to $10 million, will make a business eligible for forgiveness:
+The sum of the following costs, up to the loan amount, will make a business eligible for forgiveness:

 - Payroll costs

 - Interest payments on mortgage obligations, excluding prepayment and principal

 - Utility payments